 For more information about our collections and services, see:

 The Library is committed to widening the diversity of those who work here and those who use our collections and services.
-The Equality Act 2010 and the related Public Sector Equality Duties require us to publish four documents in particular.
-These documents allow people to see what we have been doing and what we plan to do to deliver equality and encourage diversity and good relations between people and communities:
+The Equality Act 2010 requires us to publish information about what we have been doing and what we plan to do to deliver equality and encourage diversity and good relations between people and communities.

-- Statement on equal pay and occupational segregation (PDF) (86 KB; 3 pages)
+- Statement on equal pay and occupational segregation.

 Although you are free to explore our collections for yourselves, you can also contact our collection specialists if you need help by using the 'Ask a Librarian' service, or by contacting a particular department.

 We have put together some guides on our website for groups of people who may have a particular relationship with the Library, or who may benefit from further information.
 There are guides for: